 University of Liverpool,

-Please note that due to the large volume of applications received, it is not possible for acknowledgements to be provided for each application.
+Please note that due to the large volume of applications received we are unable to acknowledge each application.

-Detailed instructions for how to apply can be found here.
+Detailed instructions for how to apply can be found on:

 Additional information about our Wellcome Trust-funded Ph.D. school can be found on the website.